 - In addition, students applying for Fall entry to the Transfer Honors program must also submit the Transfer Honors Program Supplemental Application and Faculty Recommendation Form Fill-in PDFs can be edited in Adobe Reader or Google Chrome.
 An editable Word version of the Supplemental Application and Faculty Recommendation Form can be found here.
 Please send a hard copy to the address below and within an email to firstname.lastname@example.org

 - Submit an official transcript from every college or university attended to the address below (this is in addition to the transcripts sent for admission to Queens College)

 Honors Hall Room 2

 Attn: application materials enclosed

-4. OPTIONAL: Students may submit for consideration an essay, research paper or article written for a class or lab (if paper is co-authored with a faculty member, students should specify what they contributed) A writing sample is encouraged for all and is required for students who plan to major in English or minor in HSS (Honors in the Social Sciences) or HTH (Honors in the Humanities).
+4. WRITING SAMPLE: Students may submit for consideration an essay, research paper or article written for a class or lab (if paper is co-authored with a faculty member, students should specify what they contributed) A writing sample is encouraged for all and is required for students who plan to major in English or minor in HSS (Honors in the Social Sciences) or HTH (Honors in the Humanities).

 Queens College offers you a very competitive tuition—we were recently named the #1 public college in the nation for giving students “the best bang for the buck” (Washington Monthly).
 That tuition is made even more affordable with the help of financial aid (over 60% of our students receive such aid).
 For the most up-to-date information on financial aid opportunities, visit www.qc.cuny.edu/fao.